 Configuration

-aura uses a config.yml
+aura uses a config.yaml

 -